aidl-upc-2024-clothes-extractor/clothes-extractor/README.md

 <img src="./readme-media/media/image38.png" width="650.0in" height="166.66666666666669in">

-Also we have found mode collapse when generating the high frequencies or in some runs with the inability to generate uncommon shapes.
+Also, we have found mode collapse when generating the high frequencies or in some runs with the inability to generate uncommon shapes.

 | Target                                                        | Result                                                        |
 |---------------------------------------------------------------|---------------------------------------------------------------|